 Marma is one tool that the Ayurvedic Practitioner uses.
 There are many.
 Each has its usefulness.
 Marma is one of the most powerful of these tools.
 The practitioner who truly masters marma therapy is rare.
 But, those who study and practice continually enhance their ability as healers and bring the greatest of all gifts to their patients.
 This is the gift of love and light; healing love, healing light.” ~ Dr. Marc Halpern, Founder & Director of the California College of Ayurveda and author of “Healing Your Life: Lessons on the Path of Ayurveda”

-Learn more about Marma Therapy by attending Dr. Halpern’s Seven-Day Marma Therapy Practitioner Training.
+Learn more about Marma Therapy by attending Dr. Halpern’s Marma Therapy Training Program.